WeiDynasty/Darket/README.md

   * Should be as lean as possible; use IPFS as much as possible
   * An efficient way to search within a market
   * Wait for dapp store to open source -- it has most of the the answers
+  * [x] Write name reg for market contracts in Control contract
 * Better escrow contract
   * Needs to be able to handle multiple sales of the same product
   * Encrypted data to handle delivery address (? might not be needed if we have whisper)